Drew Lock

 Paul Andrew Lock (born November 10, 1996) is an American professional football quarterback for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Missouri Tigers and was selected by the Denver Broncos in the second round of the 2019 NFL draft.
-He has also played for the New York Giants.
+Lock has also played for the New York Giants.
+He was the backup quarterback for the Seahawks in their Super Bowl LX victory.

 Early life

 Born in Columbia, Missouri, Lock attended Lee's Summit High School in Lee's Summit, a suburb southeast of Kansas City.
 As a junior in 2013, he passed for 3,060 yards and 35 touchdowns; as a senior, he was the Kansas City Star's All-Metro Player of the Year with 2,731 yards passing and 28 touchdowns.
 Lock was rated by Rivals as a four-star recruit and was ranked as the sixth-best pro-style quarterback in the 2015 class.
 He committed to the University of Missouri to play college football for the Tigers.
-A two-star basketball prospect as a shooting guard, he retired from basketball after high school.
+A two-star basketball prospect as a shooting guard, Lock retired from basketball after high school.
+He grew up a fan of the Kansas City Chiefs.

 College career

 Lock began his collegiate career by going 6-for-10 for 138 yards and a touchdown in the 2015 season-opener against Southeast Missouri State while coming off the bench for two series.
 He took over as Mizzou's starting quarterback over the final eight games of 2015.
-In a 24–10 win over South Carolina, he became the school's first true freshman to start at quarterback since Corby Jones in 1995, going 21-for-28 for 136 yards and a pair of touchdowns.
+During a 24–10 victory over South Carolina, Lock became the school's first true freshman to start at quarterback since Corby Jones in 1995, going 21-for-28 for 136 yards and a pair of touchdowns.
 Against BYU at Arrowhead Stadium, Lock was 19-of-28 for a career-best 244 yards and a touchdown while also setting career highs in both passer rating and passing yards while posting his second-best completion percentage of the season.
-He finished the season 129-of-263 for 1,332 yards, four passing touchdowns, and eight interceptions to go along with a rushing touchdown.
+Lock finished the season completing 129-of-263 passes for 1,332 yards, four touchdowns, and eight interceptions to go along with a rushing touchdown.